 We are engaged in managed vision care, both as a managed care entity and as a provider to managed care payors and insurers.
 In California, our subsidiary, FirstSight, a specialized health maintenance organization ("HMO"), is subject to the managed care laws of the State of California and is licensed and comprehensively regulated by the California Department of Managed Health Care (the "DMHC").
 These regulations contain operating, disclosure, reporting and financial viability requirements, among others.
 Material changes to the operations of FirstSight, including the opening of America's Best locations outside of defined service areas, must be approved by the DMHC.
 This approval process can be complex and can cause delays in the projected opening of our stores.
 We also offer Eyecare Club programs pursuant to which, in exchange for a fixed payment, individuals can obtain eye examinations and discounts on eyeglasses, contact lenses and accessories during the program period.
-These programs may be subject to regulation, our Eyecare Club programs may subject us to state statutes regulating discount medical plans.
+These programs may be subject to regulation under managed care and related state laws, including those of California, where these programs are offered as managed care products by FirstSight.
+In addition, our Eyecare Club programs may subject us to state statutes regulating discount medical plans.
 These laws, which have been adopted in a number of states, require the licensing or registration of organizations that provide discounted access to health care providers.
 It is possible that state regulators could determine that we are operating as a discount medical plan and as such are subject to the various registration, disclosure and solvency requirements.